dbgroup-nagoya-u/memory-manager/README.md

 ## Build

-**Note**: this is a header only library.
+**Note**: this is a header-only library.
 You can use this without pre-build.

 ### Prerequisites